-- 1. The applicant is advised that prior to the initial occupation of any individual dwelling hereby permitted, the following bins and recycling box conforming to European Standard EN840 should be provided by the developer for the exclusive use of the occupants of that dwelling: - 1 x 240 litre black wheeled bin for general waste - 1 x 240 litre green wheeled bin for garden waste - 1 x 240 litre black wheeled bin with a blue lid for mixed household recycling; and - 1 x 55 litre blue recycling box for glass bottles and jars.
+- 1. The applicant is advised that prior to the initial occupation of any individual dwelling hereby permitted, the following bins and recycling box conforming to European Standard EN840 should be provided by the developer for the exclusive use of the occupants of that dwelling: - 1 x 240 litre black wheeled bin for general waste - 1 x 240 litre black wheeled bin with a blue lid for mixed household recycling; and 1 x 55 litre blue recycling box for glass bottles and jars.